OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

 ## To try this sample

-- In a terminal, navigate to `TabWithAdpativeCardFlow`
+- In a terminal, navigate to `TabInStageView`

     ```bash
     # change into project folder
-    cd # TabWithAdpativeCardFlow
+    cd # TabInStageView
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.